-1-5 Listed and Labeled Products.
-(See definitions, Section 1-4.)

-- 1-5.1 Listed items shall be identified by a label, a listing, or a classification mark. - 1-5.2 The label, the listing, or the classification mark shall be considered evidence that samplings of such devices or materials have been evaluated by test and that these devices or materials are produced under an in-plant follow-up program. - 1-5.3 Specification of items of a generic nature, such as hinges, that are not labeled shall comply with the specifications contained herein.
+- 1-5 Listed and Labeled Products.
+(See definitions, Section 1-4.) - 1-5.1 Listed items shall be identified by a label, a listing, or a classification mark.
+Labels shall be applied in locations that are readily visible and convenient for identification by the authority having jurisdiction after installation of the assembly. - 1-5.2 The label, the listing, or the classification mark shall be considered evidence that samplings of such devices or materials have been evaluated by test and that these devices or materials are produced under an in-plant follow-up program. - 1-5.3 Specification of items of a generic nature, such as hinges, that are not labeled shall comply with the specifications contained herein.